FergalMiller/TextReplace/README.md

 Assumes an illegal character file with these letters present at location `/Users/user/Documents/chars.txt` and running the program from location `/Users/user/Documents/`

 `-s[-p myfile.txt] -uc[-i chars.txt]`

+## Creating your own profiles

+To create and use your own profiles simply create a new Python class that extends the relevant abstract profile class in package `abstract`.

+If your profile requires a schema there is also a SchemaGenerator abstract class you may use as a guideline, although this is not strictly necessary.

+Once created, all you need to do is add the class type to the list (`run_profiles` or `file_rewrite_profiles`) found in TextReplacer.py.
+Now the program can be run any time with your custom profiles!